ywen407/books-futures-explained/src/6_future_example.md

 > ### Why using thread park/unpark is a bad idea for a library
 >
 > It could deadlock easily since anyone could get a handle to the `executor thread`
-> and call park/unpark on it.
->
-> 1. A future could call `unpark` on the executor thread from a different thread
+> and call park/unpark on our thread or we could have a race condition where the
-> 2. Our `executor` thinks that data is ready and wakes up and polls the future
-> 3. The future is not ready yet when polled, but at that exact same time the
-> `Reactor` gets an event and calls `wake()` which also unparks our thread.
-> 4. This could happen before we go to sleep again since these processes
+> future resolves and calls `wake` before we have time to go to sleep in our
-> run in parallel.
-> 5. Our reactor has called `wake` but our thread is still sleeping since it was
-> awake already at that point.
-> 6. We're deadlocked and our program stops working

-> There is also the case that our thread could have what's called a
-> `spurious wakeup` ([which can happen unexpectedly][spurious_wakeup]), which
-> could cause the same deadlock if we're unlucky.

-There are several better solutions, here are some:

-  - [std::sync::CondVar][condvar]
-  - [crossbeam::sync::Parker][crossbeam_parker]
+> executor.
+We'll se how we can fix this at the end of this chapter.

 ## The Reactor